TechyByte/ECMM427/README.md

   - _Submitted_: Represents a project that has been submitted by the student but has not yet undergone marking.
   - _Marking in Progress_: Denotes that the project is in the process of being marked, typically when marks are incomplete or subject to reconciliation.
   - _Marks Confirmed_: Indicates that the project's marks have been finalised.
-  - _Archived_: Represents a project that has been archived, ie. it is no longer active or undergoing evaluation.
+  - _Archived_: Represents a project that has been archived, i.e. it is no longer active or undergoing evaluation.

 - **Meeting**: Supervisor-logged attendance and notes for each project.
 Email contact can be logged in outcome notes.